erdognae/PCB-HSS/README.md

-# Ergenekon: Pico W Based Multi-Purpose Control Board
+# Ergenekon: Pico  Based Multi-Purpose Control Board

 ## Overview
 Ergenekon is a custom carrier board designed for the **Raspberry Pi Pico W**, developed by the **Gazi Cyber Research and Development (Gazi Siber Araştırma ve Geliştirme)** team.
 This hardware serves as a compact, all-in-one solution for 2-axis robotic applications, IoT devices, and laboratory automation projects requiring independent power regulation and wireless connectivity.